benjaminhoffman/gatsby-plugin-mailchimp/README.md

 This Gatsby plugin helps you add email addresses to your Mailchimp list much easier than re-writing the code yourself.
-Mailchimp frowns upon adding emails to your list on the client and makes it difficult to do so.
-I've extrapolated all that logic into one nice, neat, lightweight plugin!
+Mailchimp makes it difficult to add emails to lists from the client -- they say it could lead to spam (which is true but from what Iʼve seen, very rare occurance).
+I've extrapolated all the messy logic into one nice, neat, lightweight plugin!

 ### Features
-This plugin accepts yoru Mailchimp account and list settings via your `gatsby-config` file and allows you to pass in an email address and any additional attributes you'd like to save with the user.
+This plugin accepts your Mailchimp account and list settings via your `gatsby-config` file and allows you to pass in an email address and any additional attributes you'd like to save with the user.

-For success and error messages, we simply forward whatever is returned from mailchimp.
+For success and error messages, we simply forward whatever is returned from Mailchimp.

 ### Get Started